Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Air resistance: Comparison of our results with the results of a known method and numerical results

 In Fig.\,\ref{air}(a) we show the dynamics with $C=0.2\,Ns^2/m^2$, and in Fig.\,\ref{air}(b) with $C=2\,Ns^2/m^2$.

-We see in Fig.\,\ref{air} that our solution \eqref{XA} agrees well with the solution \eqref{XAW}, i.e. it gives only a slightly slower amplitude decay compared to the solution \eqref{XAW}.
+We see in Fig.\,\ref{air} that our solution \eqref{XA} agrees well with the solution \eqref{XAW} and with the numerical solutions, i.e. it gives only a slightly slower amplitude decay compared to them.
 Therefore, along with the approach presented in \cite{Wang}, our approach can also be used to introduce undergraduate students with the damping quadratic in velocity.
-In terms of mathematical complexity, a small advantage of our approach, compared to the approach in \cite{Wang}, is that students don't need to calculate two integrals, but only one, the one they are typically familiar with in the first year of undergraduate studies.
-More precisely, for damping quadratic in velocity the approach used in \cite{Wang} requires solving integrals $\int_0^{T_0}\sin^3(\omega_0t)dt$ and $\int_0^tf^{-2}(t')df(t')$, while in our approach we don't need to calculate the first of those two integrals.
+In terms of mathematical complexity, a small advantage of our approach, compared to the approach in \cite{Wang}, is that students do not need to calculate two integrals, but only one, the one they are typically familiar with in the first year of undergraduate studies.
+More precisely, for damping quadratic in velocity the approach used in \cite{Wang} requires solving integrals $\int_0^{T_0}|\sin(\omega_0t)|^3dt$ and $\int_{f(0)}^{f(t)}f^{-2}(t')df(t')$, while in our approach we do not need to calculate the first of those two integrals.